 Although it will take time, awareness and a mental shift to add these weight management habits to your lifestyle, it won’t always be a struggle.
 It’s the rare person who can “get” a new habit right away.
 It’s natural to start strong and then want to give up or forget.
 The trick is having the commitment to whatever strategy or combination of strategies you choose.
 If you find yourself resisting these changes (it happens!), remind yourself that we usually have to give up something to get something better.

-Consistency is a mental thing and you have it in you to do anything you set your mind to.
+Know this: Consistency is mostly a mental thing.
+You already have it in you to do anything you set your mind to.
+Anything!